 Some clinics even offer sightseeing packages for their patients, so you needn't worry about organising your own trips and tours.

-Below is a table which gives an indication of the cost of veneers and dental implants in Poland.
-As you can see, even once the cost of flights and accommodation is added in, Poland dental tourism can save patients thousands of pounds.
+Below is a table that gives an indication of the cost of veneers and dental implants in Poland.
+As you can see, even once the price of flights and accommodation are added in, dental tourism in Poland can save patients thousands of pounds compared to teeth implant costs in the UK.

 Prices for dental implants and veneers in Poland will, of course, vary from one clinic to another.
 You should take into account the complete package on offer and the overall cost of your trip.
 Try to get quotes from several clinics so you can feel confident about the one you choose.